JaggerNi/DID/README.md

-Use Colab to conduct DID analysis
+benchmark Regression and DID analysis